chtoucas/Zorglub.Time/README.md

 NB: most computer implementations of calendars with epagomenal days add a thirteen month to hold them, we don't, but see below if you don't agree.

+Features:
+- Ability to create your own calendars.
+- Custom types to represent a year, a month and a range of years, months or days.
+- Custom arithmetic.

 ### Supported Calendars

 Arithmetical calendars: